Oregon Science Fiction Conventions, Inc. (OSFCI) Code of Conduct

 - Children ages 5 and under are admitted to the convention without charge and will be issued a badge that must be kept with the child (or a nearby diaper bag, for example) rather than with one of the parents.
 The child must be under the supervision of an adult, or in the official Child Care Area, at all times.
 If a young child is found unattended, he or she will be delivered to the Child Care Area and the responsible adult(s) will be billed.

-- Children ages 6-12 are admitted at half the adult price and may operate independently as long as they cause no problems.
+- Children ages 6-12 are admitted at half the adult price.
+Children over the age of 10 may operate independently as long as they cause no problems.
 Those not capable of operating responsibly on their own must be kept under adult supervision or taken to the official Child Care Area.
+Children 6-10 need to be under the supervision of someone age 16 and up.

 - All children 12 or under must be under direct adult supervision after 8 PM.
 Children 8 and over may work as convention volunteers, but those ages 8-11 may do so for no more than 4 hours per day.
 Those ages 12-16 may do so for no more than 6 hours per day.

 - Vaping is considered smoking for purposes of this policy.
-Vaping is prohibited.
+Vaping is allowed in designated areas only.

 What is a party?
 Any event held in hotel space where: